-The Prerequisites for building NUT on different OSes document details tools and dependencies that were added on NUT CI build environments, which now cover many operating systems.
+The NUT Quality Assurance Guide (or docs/config-prereqs.txt in NUT sources for up-to-date information) document details tools and dependencies that were added on NUT CI build environments, which now cover many operating systems.
 This should provide a decent starting point for the build on yours (PRs to update the document are welcome!)